Libraries at Binghamton University records

 This collection contains the records of the Binghamton University Libraries.

-As a department that works with the academic offices and faculty across campus, the Library records also document partnerships with other departments.
-Of particular note are reports of new and proposed programs, especially new graduate degrees, which the library collected in order to respond to changing resource needs in the University.
+As a department that works with the academic offices and faculty across campus, the Libraries records also document partnerships with other departments.
+Of particular note are reports of new and proposed programs, especially new graduate degrees, which the libraries collected in order to respond to changing resource needs in the University.
 In addition to these proposals, there is also a large amount of correspondence with various academic departments about aquisitions, especially during the reduction in the number of serial subscriptions during the SUNY budget crisis in the early 1990s.

-The collection also documents the Library's relationships with other libraries and professional organizations, especially the SUNY consortium, Five Associated University Libraries (FAUL), the Research libraries Group (RLG), American Library Association (ALA) Association of College and Research Libraries (ACRL) Division, New York State Education Department, Broome County Public Library, and the South Central Regional Library Council (SCRLC).
+The collection also documents the Libraries' relationships with other libraries and professional organizations, especially the SUNY consortium, Five Associated University Libraries (FAUL), the Research libraries Group (RLG), American Library Association (ALA) Association of College and Research Libraries (ACRL) Division, New York State Education Department, Broome County Public Library, and the South Central Regional Library Council (SCRLC).

 Dates

-• Creation: 1959 - 2023
+- Creation: 1959 - 2023

 Creator